 Victories in secondary classifications: 2

 2008: Greg Van Avermaet (Green jersey).

 2018: Thomas De Gendt (polka dot jersey – King of the Mountains)

-5 : stage victories for the Belgian team in the last two editions of La Vuelta, more than it had obtained in its previous 14 participations.
+5: stage victories for the Belgian team in La Vuelta 2017 and 2018, more than it had obtained in its previous 14 participations.